PX4/PX4-Devguide/en/log/flight_review.md

 #### Examples: Bad Vibration

-This example shows a peak in frequency close to 50 Hz.
+This example shows a peak in frequency close to 50 Hz (in this case due to "loose" landing gear).
-In this case the cause was a landing gear that had a bit of play.

 ![Vibrations in landing gear - FFT plot](../../assets/flight_log_analysis/flight_review/vibrations_landing_gear_actuator_controls_fft.png)